A 4-billion-year-old piece of Earth’s crust has been found buried in Western Australia

 This piece of crust is among the oldest on Earth, if not the oldest.
 This is thanks to the Canadian Shield rocks on the eastern shore of Hudson Bay, which are 4.3 billion years old (Earth is 4.54 billion years old).
 Because the Earth’s crust is constantly agitated and pushed back into the mantle by plate tectonics, most of the planet’s rocky surface has formed over the past billion years.

-However, the oldest crust discovered, such as the newly discovered piece in Western Australia, is about 4 billion years old.
+However, the oldest crust discovered, such as the newly discovered piece in Western Australia, is regarding 4 billion years old.
 This indicates that something special happened at that point in Earth’s history, study co-author Maximilian Druelner, a doctoral student at Curtin University in Australia, said in a statement.

 When comparing the scientists’ findings with the existing data, Druelner added, it appears that many regions around the world experienced a similar timing of early crust formation and preservation.
-This indicates a major change in the evolution of the Earth about four billion years ago, as meteorite bombardment waned, the crust settled and life on Earth began to establish.
+This indicates a major change in the evolution of the Earth regarding four billion years ago, as meteorite bombardment waned, the crust settled and life on Earth began to establish.

 The hidden piece of ancient crust is located in Jack Hills in Australia near where the oldest minerals on Earth were previously found.
 The researchers discovered a minute mineral called zircon dating back 4.4 billion years.
 These minerals have survived even as the rocks that once held them have eroded.
 Some of these rocks around the Jack Hills, known as Narryer Terrane, date back 3.7 billion years.